History of Xinjiang: Sinification and Turkification

-Uyghur Khaganate (8th–9th c.)
+Uyghur Khaganate (8th–9th century)

 In 744 the Uyghur Khaganate (744–840) was formed as a confederation of nine Uyghur clans.
 The Tang allied with the Uyghur Bayanchur Khan to suppress the An Lushan rebellion, An Lushan himself being from Soghdian-Turkish descent.
 For their aid, the Tang sent 20,000 rolls of silk and bestowed them with honorary titles.
 In addition the horse trade was fixed at 40 rolls of silk for every horse and Uyghurs were given "guest" status while staying in Tang China.
 While the Tang thereafter lost their military power in the Tarim, the Uyghurs pressed for control of the eastern basin and Gansu.

 In 762 Tengri Bögü planned to invade the Tang with 4,000 soldiers, but after negotiations switched sides, and assisted them in defeating the An Lushan rebels at Luoyang.
 For their aid, the Tang was forced to pay 100,000 pieces of silk to get the Uyghurs to leave.
 During the campaign Khagan Tengri Bögü encountered Persian Manichaean priests, and converted Manichaeism, adopting it as the official religion of the Uyghur Khaganate.

 In 779 Tengri Bögü, advised by Sogdian courtiers, planned to invade Tang China, but was killed by his uncle Tun Bagha Tarkhan, who opposed this plan and ascended the throne.
 During his reign Manichaeism was suppressed, but his successors restored it as the official religion.

 In 790 the Uyghurs and Tang forces were defeated by the Tibetans at Ting Prefecture (Beshbalik).
 In 803 the Uyghurs captured Qocho.
 In 808 the Uyghurs seized Liang Prefecture from the Tibetans.
 In 822 the Uyghurs sent troops to help the Tang in quelling rebels.
 The Tang refused the offer but had to pay them 70,000 pieces of silk to go home.

 In 840, the Kyrgyz tribe invaded from the north with a force of around 80,000 horsemen, destroying the Uyghur capital at Ordu Baliq and other cities, and killing the Uyghur Khagan, Kürebir (Hesa).
 The last legitimate khagan, Öge, was assassinated in 847, having spent his 6-year reign in fighting the Kyrgyz and the supporters of his rival Ormïzt, a brother of Kürebir.
 After the fall of the Uyghur Khaganate, the Uyghurs migrated south and established the Ganzhou Uyghur Kingdom in modern Gansu and the Kingdom of Qocho near modern Turpan.
 The Uyghurs in Qocho converted to Buddhism, and, according to Mahmud al-Kashgari, were "the strongest of the infidels" while the Ganzhou Uyghurs were conquered by the Tangut people in the 1030s.